kishore1961/stocks/main/Readme.md

     for a given stock it give the basic quote data using bse

-I have to dhift it to database
+I have to shift it to database